Relation between structure and functionality in photosynthetic antenna complex of green sulfur bacteria: efficiency under natural sunlight pumping: Master equation

 \subsection{Thermal equilibrium within each aggregate}

 To simplify the rate equations~\eqref{ILE}, here we follow a widely used approach, presented {\it e.g.} in Refs.~\citenum{jianshumcfretnjp,jianshumcfretjcp} and in Ref.~\citenum{strumpfer2012quantum}.
 In this approach, thermal equilibrium is assumed inside each aggregate (a cylinder, or the baseplate).
+The full rate equations shown in Eq.~\eqref{ILE} is the most accurate model, however, due to the large size of our systems, a less demanding approach, the partially thermalized model, is derived.
+This approach is valid when thermal relaxation within each aggregate is the fastest time scales.
+Under this approximation the energy transfer process between aggregates is well captured by the MC-FRET theory, which is valid when the transfer rate between aggregates is much smaller than the thermalization rate within each aggregate.
 Note that light-harvesting systems are usually disordered and strongly coupled to protein environments, so the thermalization process may not lead to the Boltzmann distribution of the system Hamiltonian~\cite{moix2012equilibrium}.
 Instead, the light-harvesting system relaxes to non-canonical distribution due to the system-bath correlation and exhibit bath-induced coherence, which can affect fluorescence emission and F\"orster energy transfer.
 The Master Equation in Eq.~\eqref{eq:me} assumes the factorization of the system-bath density matrix and thus implies the system Boltzmann distribution.
 Possible corrections due to the system-bath correlation can be considered in the future.

 Under the assumption of thermalization in each aggregate, the transfer rate from a donor aggregate ``D'' to an acceptor aggregate ``A'' is given by the generalized multi-chromophoric F\"orster resonance energy transfer rate (MC-FRET)